jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/Arduino_code/README.md

 **Hybrid_Master and Hybrid_Slave**

-The hybrid experiment assumes multiple Arduinos being able to send and receive data.
-Hybrid_Master.ino can be uploaded to an Arduino, which then acts as the master Arduino requesting data from subscriber (slave) Arduinos and showing this data.
+The hybrid experiment has a network of multiple Arduinos being able to send data to a master Arduino.
+Hybrid_Master.ino can be uploaded to an Arduino, which then acts as the master Arduino requesting data from subscriber (slave) Arduinos and shows this data.
 Hybrid_Slave.ino can be uploaded to Arduinos connected to (BME) sensors.
-These subscribers then reads the sensors and gives the data to the master upon request.
+These subscribers then read the sensors and give the data to the master upon request.